ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Documentation that can be used to show Microsoft's compliance efforts
 - **Penetration test results**. you can see the results of penetration testing by an independent third party.
 - **Security Evaluation**.
+- review the available independent audit reports for Microsoft’s Cloud services

 access [Trust Center](https://www.microsoft.com/en-ca/trust-center?rtc=1)